Bluegill Logo Small Bluegill

 Town of Campbell (French Island)

-In the Town of Campbell, each individual property owner has a separate lease arrangement with the USACE for use of the shorelands adjoining their property, and the Town maintains lease agreements for Nelson Park, the spillway landings, and Fishermen's Road boat landings.
+In the Town of Campbell, each individual property owner adjacent to the shorelands has a separate arrangement with the USACE for use of the shorelands adjoining their property, and the Town of Campbell maintains lease agreements (outgrants) for Nelson Park, the spillway landings, and Fishermen's Road boat landings.

 _